gethinode/hinode/content/en/docs/0.8/configuration/icons.md

 4. Process the icon files

    Add the local icon files to the `assets/icons` folder with a filename as defined in step 1.
 The partial `partials/head/stylesheet.html` calls the partial `partials/head/icons.html` to process all icon files with the `.svg` extension recursively.
 The output is stored in the `icons` folder within the output directory (usually `public` when building the site).
-The icon files are referenced in the main stylesheet automtically.
+The icon files are referenced in the main stylesheet automatically.

 ### Icons definitions